 When a User is given access to the UB services by the Administrator, a User may set up an individual User account and Udemy will collect information provided by the User or the Administrator.
 The Customer can customize the type of data requested to create an account, which may include the following:

-Customers may select to integrate with UB a Single Sign On (SSO) identity provider to enable Users to log in to UB User accounts without the need to disclose passwords to Udemy.
+- Customers may choose to integrate UB with a Single Sign On (SSO) identity provider to enable Users to log in to UB User accounts without the need to disclose hashed passwords to Udemy.
 Users may log in by providing their individual SSO credentials to the SSO identity provider, which will authenticate them and allow or deny access to the Customer account.
 SSO identity providers share with Udemy a unique cookie ID and authentication “token” information to recognize the User as an authorized user of Customer.

 2. Purpose of User Data Processing and Retention Period

 Udemy processes the information collected about Users and Administrators for the purpose of providing the UB services to its Customers, specifically: